MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/define-mail-flow-rules-to-encrypt-email.md

 For information about the components that make up mail flow rules and how mail flow rules work, see [Mail flow rules (transport rules) in Exchange Online](/exchange/security-and-compliance/mail-flow-rules/mail-flow-rules).
 For additional information about how mail flow rules work with Azure Information Protection, see [Configuring Exchange Online mail flow rules for Azure Information Protection labels](/azure/information-protection/deploy-use/configure-exo-rules).

 > [!IMPORTANT]
-> For hybrid Exchange environments, on-premises users can send and receive encrypted mail using OME only if email is routed through Exchange Online.
-To configure OME in a hybrid Exchange environment, you need to first [configure hybrid using the Hybrid Configuration wizard](/Exchange/exchange-hybrid) and then [configure mail to flow from Office 365 to your email server](/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail#part-1-configure-mail-to-flow-from-office-365-to-your-on-premises-email-server) and [configure mail to flow from your email server to Office 365](/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail#part-2-configure-mail-to-flow-from-your-email-server-to-office-365).
-Once you've configured mail to flow through Office 365, then you can configure mail flow rules for OME by using this guidance.
+> For hybrid Exchange environments, on-premises users can send and receive encrypted mail using message encryption only if email is routed through Exchange Online.
+To configure message encryption in a hybrid Exchange environment, you need to first [configure hybrid using the Hybrid Configuration wizard](/Exchange/exchange-hybrid) and then [configure mail to flow from Office 365 to your email server](/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail#part-1-configure-mail-to-flow-from-office-365-to-your-on-premises-email-server) and [configure mail to flow from your email server to Office 365](/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail#part-2-configure-mail-to-flow-from-your-email-server-to-office-365).
+Once you've configured mail to flow through Office 365, then you can configure mail flow rules for message encryption by using this guidance.

 ## Create mail flow rules to encrypt email messages with Microsoft Purview Message Encryption